 Ami Gokli, MD Ami Gokli, MD, is an attending pediatric radiologist in the Division of Body Imaging of the Department of Radiology at Children’s Hospital of Philadelphia.
 Locations: Main Campus Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - Virginia Commonwealth University, Richmond, VA InternshipInternal Medicine - University of Maryland Medical Center, Baltimore, MD ResidencyDiagnostic Radiology - Northwell Health/Staten Island University Hospital, New York, NY FellowshipEducation Research - Children's Hospital of Philadelphia, Philadelphia, PA Pediatric Radiology - Children's Hospital of Philadelphia, Philadelphia, PA Titles and Academic Titles Attending Pediatric Radiologist Departments and Services Department of Radiology Publications Papers2016 Hsu, Joe Y., Shah, A., Gokli, A., Goyal, N., Jeudy, J. Chapter Ischemic Heart Disease in: Cardiac Imaging: A Core Review.
 Philadelphia: Wolters Kluwer, 2016.
 Gokli, A.; Neuman, J.; Lukse, R.; Koshy, J.; Kong F.; Laor T. Childhood asymmetrical labium majus enlargement sonographic and MR imaging appearances.
 Pediatric Radiology.
 2016;46(5):674-9.
 Jbara, M.; Gokli, A.; Beshai, S.; et al. Does obtaining an initial magnetic resonance imaging decrease the re-amputation rates in the diabetic foot?
 Diabetic Foot & Ankle.
 2016;7:10.3402/dfa.v7.31240. doi:10.3402/dfa.v7.31240.
 Posters and Presentations2018 Thai, J.; Gokli, A.; Shamis, M.; Brenner, A. (2018, Dec).
 A patient-centered quality initiative: Stepwise modification of departmental protocol culminating in a single periareolar radiotracer injection with equally effective sentinel node detection while reducing procedural pain.
 Accepted digital presentation at the Radiological Society of North America Annual Meeting.
 2017 Gokli, A.; Chowdhary, V.; Neuman, J. (2017, May).
 Ulnar Hemimelia, an Educational Review.
 Digital presentation at the Society of Pediatric Radiology Annual Meeting Gokli, A.; Chowdhary, V.; Sarkany, D. (2017, May).
 Contrast Media: Myths and Facts.
 Poster presentation at the Association of University Radiologists 2017 Annual Meeting Gokli, A.; Chowdhary, V.; Serras, S. (2017, May).
 Why Taste Matters: Tumors of the Tongue.
 Digital presentation at the American Roentgen Ray Society Annual Meeting 2015 Gokli, A.; Peti, S.; Webb, R.; Walled, D.; Koutras, I. (2015, December).
 Complications of Meckel's Diverticula in Adults.
 Digital presentation at the Radiological Society of North America Annual Meeting Emmanuel, G.; Gokli, A.; Goyal, N. (2015, September).
 Ventricular Septal Defects: A Pictorial Review.
 Poster presentation at the North American Society of Cardiovascular Imaging Gokli, A.; Goyal, N.; Bernheim, A. (2015, March).
 Central Airway Diagnoses on Frontal and Lateral Chest Radiography.
 Poster presentation at the Society of Thoracic Imaging Annual Meeting Shamis, M.; Gokli, A.; Brenner, A. (2015, January).
 3 shots, 4 shots, 1 too Many; Retrospective Analysis of Perceived Pain by Number of Injections.
-Poster presentation at the Society of Nuclear medicine and Molecular imaging Winter Meeting Awards and Honors 2017, Roentgen Resident/Fellow Research Award 2017, AUR Stanley Baum Outstanding Poster & Exhibit Award 2014, Introduction to Academic Radiology Scholarship/ ARRS 2008, Economics Honors Program, New York University 2005-2008, College of Arts and Sciences Presidential Honors Scholar 2004-2008, New York University Dean's List Leadership and Memberships Memberships in Professional Organizations International North American Society of Cardiovascular Imaging National American Association for Women Radiologists American College of Radiology American Medical Association American Roentgen Ray Society American of University Radiologists Radiological Society of North America Society of Thoracic Radiology Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Poster presentation at the Society of Nuclear medicine and Molecular imaging Winter Meeting Awards and Honors 2017, Roentgen Resident/Fellow Research Award 2017, AUR Stanley Baum Outstanding Poster & Exhibit Award 2014, Introduction to Academic Radiology Scholarship/ ARRS 2008, Economics Honors Program, New York University 2005-2008, College of Arts and Sciences Presidential Honors Scholar 2004-2008, New York University Dean's List Leadership and Memberships Memberships in Professional Organizations International North American Society of Cardiovascular Imaging National American Association for Women Radiologists American College of Radiology American Medical Association American Roentgen Ray Society American of University Radiologists Radiological Society of North America Society of Thoracic Radiology Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.